BriHen/VTOL-DRONE/README.md

 The top slot on the cones can be reduced in size which would limit movement, and springs could be used in a relaxed state during vertical flight and compressed during horizontal flight.
 This could be complicated as the spring constant would need to be tuned to allow for a stiff extension as well as a fluid transition between flight profiles.

-(Due to time and complication of a system this isnt modeled with internal components)
+(Due to time and complication of a system this is not modeled with internal components)

 ## Final Ranking
 Each joint was ranked based on weight, ability to transition between vertical to horizontal flight, reliability, mechanical/electrical integration, manufacturability, and maintenance.

 ![image](https://user-images.githubusercontent.com/73624921/119607466-42a27d80-bda9-11eb-969d-85aa15ad84a1.png)

+When ranking it was found that the Not-Simple Pivot was determined to be the best joint.
+The Elephant Trunk had too many moving parts and a lot of added weight.
+The Simple Pivot not travaling on the vertical plane would cause concerning loading and would require the flight computer to compensate RPM during this movement to maintain a fluid transition.